niksouy/Penetration-Test-and-Report/README.md

 Nessus scans were run for one of the host machines (192.168.13.12) found during our Zenmap scan and discovered a critical vulnerability for Apache Struts.
-Using Metasploit to search for vulnerabilities to exploit on the target machine (192.168.13.10), referring to the Zenmap scan done earlier.
-After testing several exploits, we discovered an ‘Apache Tomcat Remote Code Execution Vulnerability’ (CVE-2017-12617) and successfully exploited it to gain a Meterpreter session.
+Using Metasploit to search for vulnerabilities to exploit on the target machine (192.168.13.10), referring to the Zenmap scan was done earlier.
+After testing several exploits, we discovered an ‘Apache Tomcat Remote Code Execution Vulnerability (CVE-2017-12617) and successfully exploited it to gain a Meterpreter session.
 <br />
 <br />